joewalker/gcli/docs/index.md

 Optionally each parameter can have these properties:

-- A ``defaultValue`` (which should normally be in the type specified in ``type``).
+- A ``defaultValue`` (which should be in the type specified in ``type``).
   The defaultValue will be used when there is no argument supplied for this parameter on the command line.
-If the parameter specifies ``defaultValue: undefined`` (or the defaultValue property is missing) the matching argument will have the value ``undefined`` when the function is called.
-Using ``defaultValue: null`` indicates that a value must be supplied by the user of the command line.
+  If the parameter has a ``defaultValue``, other than ``undefined`` then the parameter is optional, and if unspecified on the command line, the matching argument will have this value when the function is called.
+  If ``defaultValue`` is missing, or if it is set to ``undefined``, then the system will ensure that a value is provided before anything is executed.
+  There are 2 special cases:
+  - If the type is ``selection``, then defaultValue must not be undefined.
+    The defaultValue must either be ``null`` (meaning that a value must be supplied by the user) or one of the selection values.
+  - If the type is ``boolean``, then ``defaultValue:false`` is implied and can't be changed.
+Boolean toggles are assumed to be off by default, and should be named to match.
 - A ``manual`` property for parameters is exactly analogous to the ``manual`` property for commands - descriptive text that is longer than than 40 characters.